Owner-occupiers, landlords and tenants, a heads up: These are some of the hottest home insurance promotions in the house right now.

 Despite its value, one thing to be aware of is its relatively low coverage sub-limit for valuables, capped at $1,000.
 But if that is not an issue, and you are looking for balanced coverage that is excellent value for money, FWD Home Insurance is a good option for you.

-FWD Home Insurance Promotion: Use promo code HOME25 to get 25% off.
-Valid till 4 Dec 2020.
+FWD Home Insurance Promotion: Use promo code HOME25 to receive 25% off your premiums.
+Valid from 1 – 5 Mar 2021.

 TIQ Home Insurance: Flexible and cost-effective